 Live music performances: Catch free, live musical performances on JFK Drive at Nancy Pelosi Drive and the 14th Avenue Playground.
 Not to mention plenty of opportunities for buskers.

-Climbing wall, skating, and games: The parks department’s mobile rec program will be out in full force with a climbing wall, skating elements, corn hole, and ping pong.
+Climbing wall, skating, and games: The parks department’s mobile rec program is out in full force with a climbing wall, skating elements, corn hole, and ping pong.

-Bookmobile: SF Public Library’s Bookmobile will give parkgoers an opportunity to pick up their next great read.
+Bookmobile: SF Public Library’s Bookmobile gives parkgoers an opportunity to pick up their next great read.

 Food trucks: Browse a rotating selection of local food trucks along JFK Drive, schedule TBD.
-A beer and wine garden is also a possibility, so stay tuned.
+There’s also a comfy outdoor lounge that’s perfect for a coffee break

 Halloween Haunt: A free family-friendly Halloween event on October 28 with decorations and seasonal attractions.

 Annual tree lighting and holiday events: Starting December 1.